Our in-depth Apple Music review examines how this streaming service stacks up against the competition.

 How to subscribe to Apple Music Premium?

-Since Apple Music does not have a free version, when you initially sign up for a new account, you’re already enrolled into its Premium service on a 3-month trial.
-After that, you can choose to either continue your subscription or cancel it altogether.
+Signing up for a new Apple Music account enrolls you into the Premium plan on a one-month free trial.
+After that, you can either continue your subscription or cancel it.

 How to cancel Apple Music Premium?